mmngreco/pandas-distinct/README.md

 ## The problem

-Given two sets (`DataFrame`) A and B, we want obtain the difference (rows) which aren't part of the intersection.
+Given two sets (`DataFrame`) A and B, we want to obtain the difference (rows) which aren't part of the intersection of both sets.
 In other words, we want the disjoint set of both.

 ![venn diagram](venn.png)